Porous medium: Models

 Porous materials often have a fractal-like structure, having a pore surface area that seems to grow indefinitely when viewed with progressively increasing resolution.
 Mathematically, this is described by assigning the pore surface a Hausdorff dimension greater than 2.
 Experimental methods for the investigation of pore structures include confocal microscopy and x-ray tomography.

+Porous materials have found some applications in many engineering fields including automotive sectors.

-Laws for porous materials
+Laws

 One of the Laws for porous materials is the generalized Murray's law.
-The generalized Murray’s law is based on optimizing mass transfer by minimizing transport resistance in pores with a given volume, and can be applicable for optimizing mass transfer involving mass variations and chemical reactions involving flow processes, molecule or ion diffusion.
+The generalized Murray's law is based on optimizing mass transfer by minimizing transport resistance in pores with a given volume, and can be applicable for optimizing mass transfer involving mass variations and chemical reactions involving flow processes, molecule or ion diffusion.